 I get the impression that you really mind about the EEC and Britain's membership.
 That's fine by me.
 But just remember that I really mind about the Labour Party.

 The Northcote Trevelyan Report This 1854 report catalysed the development of the apolitical UK civil service, recruited and promoted on merit rather than as a result of patronage.
-The authors noted that, at the time of their report:-
+The best line in it is probably this one :-

 Admission into the Civil Service is indeed eagerly sought after, but it is for the unambitious, and the indolent or incapable, that it is chiefly desired.